KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog1.md

 Subnets are bound to a single Availability Zone.
 Launching AWS resources in multiple Availability Zones protects applications from failure of a single Availability Zone.
 Each subnet is connecteed to a ***route table***, which directs network traffic.
 The public subnets are then routed to an ***internet gateway***, a horizontally scaled, redundant, highly available VPC component that allows the VPC to communicate with the internet.
 The private subnets are linked to a ***VPC Endpoint*** that provides connectivity to other AWS resources instead of the internet.
 The web server will be hosted in private subnet and connected to a storage service for security.

+###Steps
-The only change I will make to the default VPC setup is the addition of two NAT gateways.
+The only change I will make to the default VPC setup is the addition of two NAT gateways, one for each private subnet.
 These gateways enable the web server to connect to the internet and are paid services.

 Takeaways:
 - VPCs are enviroments that securely host and route AWS services